xtanai/overview/README.md

 MotionCoder turns **sensor streams** into **semantic gestures/intents** in real time, then routes them to your **target software** via lightweight connectors.
 The stack is **modular** (Sensors → AI Interpretation → Connectors), **low-latency**, and optimized for **CAD/DCC**—yet portable to many other domains.

-For a quick look, see this [YouTube example](https://www.youtube.com/watch?v=923FFy5cI-4).
-It represents just **~2–3%** of the intended capability, and the demo hardware isn’t precise.
-MotionCoder targets **full, high-precision gesture coverage**, informed by my practical experience in gesture design and control.
+For a quick preview, here’s [YouTube example](https://www.youtube.com/watch?v=923FFy5cI-4).
+It demonstrates only **~2–3%** of the intended capability and runs on non-precision demo hardware.
+MotionCoder’s goal is **full, high-accuracy gesture coverage**, informed by my hands-on experience in gesture design and control.

 ## 🎥 Layer 1 – Sensor I/O